saint2706/Pro-g-rammingChallenges4/README.md

 | 142 | Seam Carving | [View Solution](./Practical/Seam%20Carving/) |
 | 143 | Bayesian Filter | [View Solution](./Practical/Bayesian%20Filter/) |
 | 144 | WMS viewer that isn't web based | Not Yet |

+> **Security notice:** The encrypted upload utility in this repository is educational.
+Review the [project documentation](./Practical/Encrypted%20Upload/README.md) before using it with sensitive information and ensure keys, manifests, and remote endpoints are secured.

 ### Algorithmic